COVID-19 Content Portal

 Is the map copyrighted?

-The website and its contents, including all data, mapping, and analysis, copyright 2020 Johns Hopkins University, all rights reserved, is provided to the public strictly for educational and academic research purposes.
+The website and its contents, including all data, mapping, and analysis, copyright 2020 Johns Hopkins University, all rights reserved.

 Why does data here differ from data on other websites?